Harrison-Miller/Sigdex/README.md

 # Sigdex

-Sigdex is an Age of Sigmar utility app for viewing unit rules.
-In the future, we will add support for viewing army rules and list building.
-The app reads from BSData.
+Sigdex is a modern Age of Sigmar army and unit browser, inspired by the idea of a 'pokedex' for Warhammer.
+It lets you quickly view unit stats, weapons, abilities, and keywords for any army, with a clean and mobile-friendly interface.
+Data is sourced from BSData.

 ## Features
 - Browse all armies and select one to view its units
-- View unit details, including stats, weapons, abilities, and keywords
+- View unit details: stats, weapons, abilities, and keywords
+- Ability formatting: bold, italics, bullet points, and timing
+- Local caching for fast reloads
+- Favorites system for quick access
-- Future: Army rules and list building
+- Roadmap: Army rules and list building

 ## Getting Started
 1. Install dependencies: